-I got the honor of being asked to help another lawyer, Mike Sarratt, with a tractor-trailer accident case.
-His client, Eddie Ross, got hammered by a trucker who was “bobtailing”—the industry term for driving the cab with no trailer attached.
+I got the honor of being asked to help another lawyer, Mike Sarratt of Landrum, with a tractor-trailer accident case from a crash on South Carolina Highway 14 just outside Greer.
+Mike's client, Eddie Ross, got hammered by a trucker who was “bobtailing”—the industry term for driving the cab with no trailer attached.
 Despite the lack of extra weight, the massive cab still caused a fearsome collision.

 A Fearsome Crash